splatpope/get.muzik/README.md

 * -d : only download raw m4a sound data in ./m4a/ (Currently not working, as the ./m4a/ directory gets cleaned up upon exit)
 * -o TARGET_MP3_FOLDER : provide a target folder for the processed MP3 files

-By default, get.muzik will put the processed MP3 files in ./mp3/
+By default, get.muzik will put the processed MP3 files in ./mp3/*NAME OF PLAYLIST*/